 Then we had #TNEC Year 4.
 We were extremely proud to have Ryman, Theo, Staffordshire University and OCR to continue on this ambitious, shared aim with us.

 With us last year for the KS3 challenge we had ‘Kingswood’ and ‘Inspiring Learning’ who set a fantastic, real-life business challenge.
 Our KS4 challenge was set by Ryman and was actually inspired by Theo himself.

 Around 32,000 students took part in #TNEC last year, taking the figure to just over 100,000 since that coffee shop chat in 2012.

 During #TNEC Year 4, Ben and Michael also agreed a deal to form The Inspirational Learning Group with the aim of becoming the largest off-timetable provider in the UK along with Jenny and Graham Wynn, Co-Founders of The TTC Group based in Telford.

-So as you can see from Michael and Bens own humble story, anything really is possible
+As you can see from Michael and Ben’s own humble story, anything really is possible.

 What’s for certain is that there will be a few more conversations in coffee shops across the UK.
 Who knows where that may lead?

 On Behalf of The Ryman National Enterprise Challenge